Webhooks | Real-time Event Notifications

 Pausing a Webhook

-Toggle the switch next to any webhook to pause or resume it.
+Toggle the switch next to any webhook in the list view to pause or resume it.
 Paused webhooks do not receive any events.

 Deleting a Webhook

-Click the delete button and confirm to remove a webhook.
+Click Delete on the webhook detail page and confirm.
 Deleted webhooks stop receiving events immediately.

 Filtering by Form

-When creating a webhook, you can optionally select a specific form.
-The webhook will only fire for events related to that form.
-Leave the filter empty to receive events for all forms.
+When creating or editing a webhook, you can filter to one or more specific forms.
+The webhook will only fire for events related to those forms.
+Leave the filter empty to receive events for every form in the workspace.

 Security Best Practices

-• Always verify signatures — Never process a webhook payload without verifying the X-Uplup-Signature header
+- Always verify signatures — Never process a webhook payload without verifying the

 FAQ